Comparing localizations across adjunctions: Introduction

-assuming in each case that $X$ is a homotopy algebra over the corresponding monad, namely $\Omega\Sigma$ in the first case and $Q=\Omega^{\infty}\Sigma^{\infty}$ in the second case.
-The second one can be generalized as
+assuming in each case that $X$ is a homotopy algebra over the corresponding monad, namely $\Omega\Sigma$ in the first case (whose algebras are the homotopy associative $H$-spaces) and $\Omega^{\infty}\Sigma^{\infty}$ in the second case (whose algebras are called \emph{$H_{\infty}$-spaces}).
+The second one can be generalized~as